Episkopon: History

 Episkopon was founded in 1858 at Trinity College in the University of Toronto as a satirical student newspaper.
 The group secret society selected a leader or Scribe who would read the newspaper out loud.
 This became an end-of-year campus tradition and any student was allowed to submit items to be read.

 This evolved into three formal "Readings" each year, held in September, on Halloween, and in the spring.
 The Readings were performed in Latin and English, that included the recitation of satirical songs, poems, and jokes, along with reading from its newspaper.
 Readings poked fun or chastised other students.
 The National Archives of Canada owns poster by artist Roloff Beny advertising a 1945 Reading.

 In 1992, Episkopon was censured and disassociated from the Trinity College Council following allegations of racism, homophobia, hazing, and harassment of students.
-In 2010, Trinity College started requiring students to sign its Episkopon Policy, agreeing to not organization, participate, or publicize Episkopon events in association with the college.
+In 2010, Trinity College started requiring students to sign its Episkopon Policy, agreeing to not organize, participate, or publicize Episkopon events in association with the college.

 Despite policies prohibiting Episkopon from engaging in any activities on college property, the society continued to play an important role in undergraduate life at Trinity.
 In 2020, Black students called attention to Episkopon's history of anti-Black racism.
 Other students and the campus newspaper criticized the society for its racism, sexism, and discrimination practices.

 On June 3, 2020, the female branch of Episkopon announced its dissolution, following renewed controversy on social media about its problematic past.
 Although the male branch is rumoured to have dissolved as well, there has been no public acknowledgment of this.

 The Episkopon archives include materials dating to 1879.

 Symbols

 The name Episkopon is Greek for "Bishop".
 The society's mythological premise was to deliver "gentle chastisement" on behalf of the Venerable Father (or Mother) Episkopon, a spirit who supposedly resided at Trinity and was represented at readings by a human skull.
-The motto of the organization is from HoraceNotandi Sunt Tibi Mores (Latin: "The manners of men are to be carefully observed").
+The motto of the organization is from Horace: Notandi Sunt Tibi Mores (Latin: "The manners of men are to be carefully observed").

 Its leaders were called Scribes or Pons.
 There are two Pons: a Fem-Pon for the female group and a Man-Pon for the male group.
 When elected, the Pon had to run naked through the campus quad.
 Described in the media as a "self-perpetuating board of directors", the clandestine group of former Scribes and their assisting editors style themselves as the Order of the Golden Key.

 Members wore a key around their neck, with the Scribe wearing a bigger key.
 At the readings, members wore Trinity robes; in addition, the men wore tuxedos, and the women dressed in black clothing with red lipstick.